-Review - Your child's progress is continually monitored by his/her class teacher.
-His/her progress is reviewed formally every term and a National Curriculum level given in reading, writing, numeracy and science.
-Children in year 1 are required to complete the National Phonics Screen that will assess their ability to read real and pseudo words.
+Review - Your child's progress is continually monitored by their class teacher.
+Their progress is continually reviewed and done so formally every term in reading, writing, maths and science.
+Children in year one are required to complete the National Phonics Screen that will assess their ability to read real and pseudo words.

-If your child is in year 1 and above, but is not yet at National Curriculum levels, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.
+If your child is in year one and above, but is not yet at National Curriculum levels, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.